Click a region on the map

 Public Lands Information Center Utah Public Land Sites ( http://www.publiclands.org/explore/index.php?plicstate=UT )

 United States Census 2000 Demographic Profiles ( http://censtats.census.gov/usa/usa.shtml )

 Utah Department of Workforce Services.
-2005.
-Cache County Facts.
-Retrieved from: ( http://jobs.utah.gov/wi/Regions/northern/cache/cachefs.pdf )
+2013.
+Current Economic Snapshot: Cache County .
+Retrieved from: http://jobs.utah.gov/wi/regions/northern/cache/currenteconomicsnapshotcache.pdf.

 Utah Division of Water Quality.
 2000.
 Newton Reservoir.
 Retrieved from: ( http://www.waterquality.utah.gov/watersheds/lakes/NEWTON.pdf )